bveina/DM3058E-Calibration/Experiments.md

 # Manual Experiments
-for these Experiments the goal is to elicit a noticible and mathmatically relevant offset and gain. not to make the instrument more accurate.
+for these Experiments the goal is to elicit a noticeable and mathematically relevant offset and gain. not to make the instrument more accurate.

 *save yourself some keystrokes and change the cal password to 'Z'*